 So, you’ve always wanted to eat clean but you haven’t found something that has quite stuck with you.
 From yo-yo dieting to trendy juice cleanses to having a hard time avoiding office temptations, there are many reasons why a clean eating plan hasn’t stuck with you yet.
 There is real gold in finding a healthy lifestyle that sticks with you longer than through a wedding or festival season.
 Although the food system in society is definitely a setup for failure, there are proactive steps you can take to set yourself up for success and help you change your mindset when it comes to healthy eating.
 Because remember eating crappy is a punishment for your body, not a reward.
 Below are steps you can take towards reaching your best self and giving yourself a whole new way to look at the food you’re eating:

-1. Cut out processed foods (& start viewing this food as literal poison)
+1. Limit processed foods (& start viewing this food as nutrient poor)

 There’s a reason the Twinkie business went under.
 No one wants to eat fake yellow cake who’s ingredient lists sound like a ticking time bomb ready to explode toxic compounds in your gut.
-Still, there is an array of processed crap in a majority of the grocery aisles and checkout lanes.
+Still, there is an array of processed junk in a majority of the grocery aisles and checkout lanes.
 There are so many fake ingredients, food dye and added sugar in today’s processed food.
-The key to forever getting rid of junk food cravings is to start look at this food AS ACTUAL POISON.
-Let me list some common ingredients found in these foods and why they are so bad for you:
+The key to forever getting rid of junk food cravings is to start look at this food as nutrient poor!
+Let me list some common ingredients found in these foods and why they are not so great for you:

 High Fructose Corn Syrup – Chemical processing of this ingredient often leads to fatty liver disease in the body which can lead to heart attacks, Type II diabetes & cancer, not to mention other chemical toxins says Doctor Mark Hyman on the Huffington Post.